 With other siding materials, homeowners may have to spray regularly to prevent insect damage and infestation, but insects do not like metal so there is no need to spray.

-SCRAIL®, The Faster Fastener®, are incredibly versatile collated fasteners that can be driven with a pneumatic nailer at a rate twice as fast as collated screws and eight times faster than bulk screws.
+SCRAIL®, Fast like a Nail, Strong like a Screw, are incredibly versatile collated fasteners that can be driven with a pneumatic nailer at a rate twice as fast as collated screws and eight times faster than bulk screws.
 You can rely upon SCRAIL® fasteners to hold strong, without callbacks to fix a squeak or a nail pop.

 Give SCRAIL® a try, and enjoy 10% off your first order.